-- A family meal: Each community of families, married couples, singles, college students, retirees, etc. (folks of all ages) meets together regularly for prayer and conversation over an informal "family style" meal...usually every other week.
-All are welcome!
+- A family meal: Each community of families, married couples, singles, college students, retirees, etc. (folks of all ages) meets together regularly for prayer and conversation over an informal "family style" meal.
+Anyone and everyone is welcome to our First Community meals, where we gather every other week!

-- Men's and women's discipleship groups: We encourage every member of the church to gather with a smaller, same-gender group every other week (alternating with the family meal).
-These men's and women's groups are meant to build us up in Christ through mutual discipleship, accountability, and prayer for one another and those who need to know Jesus.
-These kind of close-knit groups are critical for growth in Christ (2 Timothy 2:1-2; Titus 2:1-8).
+- Men's and women's discipleship groups and small groups: We encourage every participant of the church to gather with a smaller, same group every other week (alternating with the family meal).
+These groups are meant to build us up in Christ through mutual discipleship, accountability, and prayer for one another and those who need to know Jesus.

 - Living on mission together: We believe that we need to be participating in God's mission together.
 The relationships we have with each other around the gospel and with those who need Christ should be the conduit for making our message about Jesus plausible to a watching world (John 13:34-35, 17:20-23).
 Disciples are sent out "on mission" to share the gospel just as Jesus Himself was sent out by God the Father (John 20:21).